martenframework/marten/docs/docs/schemas/how-to/create-custom-schema-fields.md

 end
 ```

-The call to `#register` can be made from anywhere in your codebase, but obviously you will want to ensure that it is done before requiring your schema classes: indeed, Marten will make the compilation of your project fail if it can't find the field type you are trying to use as part of a schema definition.
+The call to `#register` can be made from anywhere in your codebase, but obviously, you will want to ensure that it is done before requiring your schema classes: indeed, Marten will make the compilation of your project fail if it can't find the field type you are trying to use as part of a schema definition.

 ## Subclassing existing schema fields